Everything You Need To Know About Log4j Vulnerability

 The fact that Log4j is Open Source has made it especially popular, and this system is embedded in almost every corner of the global network – from computer games to large shopping sites and vital systems such as water supply, energy, electricity, and more.
 In other words, everyone is in trouble.

-The first alert for a potential vulnerability reached APACHE’s development team on November 24 by ALIBABA’s information security team, the well-known shopping site.
+The first alert for a potential vulnerability reached APACHE’s development team on November 24 through ALIBABA’s information security team, the well-known shopping site.

 The vulnerability has been named CVE-2021-44228 (because it always has a longer name), or more conveniently Log4j, and it exploits a protocol called JNDI.